 Preparing your Home

-It is best to ensure all electrical cords, electrical and cleaning chemicals are stored away/out of reach as puppy’s curiosity can get the better of them.
-It is also a good idea to keep socks, shoes and any other chewable belongings stored away as you don’t them to become your puppy’s new toy!
+Ensure any potential hazards are kept out of reach as a puppy's curiosity can get the better of them.
+It is also a good idea to keep socks, shoes and any other chewable belongings stored away as you don’t want them to become your puppy’s new toy!

 Bringing your Puppy Home

 To help ease the transition to their new environment, if possible, rub their new bed or blanket on the puppy’s siblings/mother to pick up their scent.
 When introducing your puppy to the yard, ensure there are no holes or gaps in your fence and that there are no potential hazards to the puppy such as deep holes, sharp objects etc. It is also very important to know if their has been a dog infected with parvo on the property within the past couple years as this highly contagious disease can last a long time on surfaces.